ballerina-platform/ballerina-lang/docs/SyntaxSummary.md

 t2 = (Type2) t1;
 ```

 That is, the registered type convertor is invoked by indicating the type cast as above.

-Functions with message as an argument accept a payload type ( XML, JSON, map, and any user defined type) instead of the message, and automatically wraps the payload data to creates a message.
-This avoid having to create a message when sending simple data.
-For example, when calling `send(message)`, the call may use `send("Hello")`.
-A message is automatically created and passed to send. ( see issue #33)
+Note that while
+the compiler can auto-detect the right convertor to apply we have chosen to force the user to
+request the appropriate convertor by applying a cast.

+##### Built in Type Convertors

+In addition to the built-in value type coercions, Ballerina also ships with a few pre-defined type
+convertors to make development easier.
+The following predefined type convertors are declared in
+the Ballerina package `ballerina.lang.types`:
+- string/xml/json to message: creates a new message with the given string/xml/json as its payload
+- down conversions for numeral types: int -> boolean (0 is false), long -> int/boolean, float -> int/boolean, double -> float/long/int/boolean,

+Note that these must be triggered by indicating a type cast to the desired type.

 ### Statements